(ran LA edition of LT)

 It looks like nothing more than a neatly stacked supply of PVC pipe.

-But that 8- by 8-foot stack soon could become a hot spot for colorful coral, for countless species of fish, for divers and for fishers.
+But that 8- by 8-foot stack soon could become a hot spot for colorful coral, for countless species of fish, for divers and for fishermen.
 In a few years, thousands of these stacks could be spread across the gulf bottom off Pasco County.

 The concept of artificial reefs is nothing new.
 Sink an old barge, chunks of sidewalk, or culvert pipe, and within days organisms attach themselves and start growing.
 Small fish begin to gather, then larger creatures.
 Before long, humanity's discarded debris turns into a healthy habitat for marine life.

 Pasco started its artificial reef program in 1980 _ one reef lies about 9 miles west of Gulf Harbor, the other about 13 miles west of the Cotee River _ and by all accounts the program has been a huge success, not only for sea life but for divers and sport fishers.
 Pinellas County has 23 artificial reef sites.